 - If pairing is not established within 5 minutes, pairing mode is canceled, and the headset turns off.
 In this case, start the operation over from step 1.

 - Once Bluetooth devices are paired, there is no need to pair them again, except in the following cases:

 - Pairing information has been deleted after repair, etc.

 When a 9th device is paired.

 The headset can be paired with up to 8 devices.
-If a new device is paired after 8 devices are already paired, the paired device with the oldest connection time is replaced by the new one.
+If a new device is paired after 8 devices are already paired, the registration information of the paired device with the oldest connection date is overwritten with the information for the new device.